gaia-platform/gaia-docs/articles/reference/da-class-api.md

 ## Writer Class API

+**doctor_writer** (as a typedef in the generated code)

 The writer class provides methods that allow you to add, update, and delete rows from DAC.

-Code is not generated for the following exposed methods:
+This includes setters for each field in the class.

 **delete_row**

 `doctor_t::delete_row()`

 Deletes the current row pointed to by the Direct Access `doctor_t` object.

+The following code snippet uses the Declarative C++ [`for`](declarative-for-statement.md) statement to iterate through the list of doctors and delete each doctor.

 ```c++
 for (auto doctor_it = doctor_t::list().begin();